-PopSockets first adopted a Supplier Code of Conduct (henceforth "COC") in 2016, with updates made each year since 2018.
-As part of our affiliation requirements for the Fair Labor Association (henceforth "FLA), a multi-stakeholder non-profit dedicated to improving workers' lives worldwide13, our COC is aligned with the FLA's Workplace Code of Conduct14 as well as International Labour Organization standards15, with additional elements and enhancements above and beyond these documents.
+PopSockets first adopted a Supplier Code of Conduct (henceforth "COC") in 2016, updated annually.
+As part of our affiliation requirements for the Fair Labor Association (henceforth "FLA), a multi-stakeholder non-profit dedicated to improving workers' lives worldwide11, our COC is aligned with the FLA's Workplace Code of Conduct12 as well as International Labour Organization standards13, with additional elements and enhancements above and beyond these documents.